jfmengels/blog/content/blog/safe-dead-code-removal/index.md

 ![elm-review reporting unused custom type variant](./step5.png)

-This is the first case where an automatic fix is not offered, because we will need to remove the variant both in the custom type definition and in the different patterns, potentially in multiple files.
+This is the first case where an automatic fix is not offered (EDIT: this is also handled automatically nowadays!), because we will need to remove the variant both in the custom type definition and in the different patterns, potentially in multiple files.
 In this case, it's safer to let the user remove the definition themselves and let the Elm compiler help them fix all the compiler errors that causes.

-A tool could potentially do it, but at least for now, `elm-review` doesn't.
-This is how the user would likely remove the unused variant.
+~~A tool could potentially do it, but at least for now, `elm-review` doesn't.~~ This is how the user would likely remove the unused variant.

 ```diff
 ...